01 of 06

 Recipes Using Butterflied Pork Chops

 You will quickly become a pro at butterflying pork chops and can choose from a variety of recipes featuring butterflied and stuffed pork chops.
 Braised butterflied pork chops boast a tangy sauce made of Dijon mustard, beef broth, lemon juice, and dill pickle.
 And butterflied pork chops work nicely in a recipe for chops wrapped around a pecan stuffing—even better, they are cooked in the crockpot.
-Swap a chop for the tenderloin in an apple stuffed pork recipe, which combines the flavors of sage, apple, bacon, and onion.
-Or in pork with Madeira sauce.
+Swap a chop for the tenderloin in an apple stuffed pork recipe, which combines the flavors of sage, apple, bacon, and onion, or in pork with Madeira sauce, an easy dish highlighting the nutty, caramel-colored wine.

 You can also butterfly your boneless pork chops to speed up the cooking time in any recipe for pan-grilled pork chops, or instead of creating a pocket in a recipe for stuffed pork chops, butterfly and then roll up and secure.